Bikeman868/OwinFramework/readme.md

 also has an OWIN pipeline builder that resolves dependencies and provides routing.

-`OwinFramework.Configuration.ConfigurationManager.csproj' is distributed as an optional extra NuGet package that provides middleware configuration via the web.config file using the `ConfigurationManager` class.
+`OwinFramework.Configuration.ConfigurationManager.csproj` is distributed as an optional extra NuGet package that provides middleware configuration via the web.config file using the `ConfigurationManager` class.